Walter Mahlon Pitsenbarger

 Walter Mahlon Pitsenbarger, 85, died Friday, June 9, 2023, at his home in Garner, N.C.

+In addition to his parents and siblings, he was predeceased by two sons, Noel and Nick Pitsenbarger.

+On Aug.
+2, 1984, he married Highland County native Jane Pritchard, who survives.
+He is also survived by two sons, Chris and wife, Kathy, of Harrisonburg and Jake and wife, Nora, of Raleigh, N.C.; granddaughter, Kailey Pitsenbarger of Harrisonburg; numerous nieces and nephews as well as a special friend, Judy Merz of Timberville, who was his first wife and mother of his three eldest sons.

 A memorial service will be held at 2 p.m.
 Saturday, Aug.
 19, 2023, at Obaugh Funeral Home, McDowell, Va. followed by an informal reception at Monterey United Methodist Church in Monterey, Va.
+The graveside committal service will be private.
 Walter’s nephew, Pastor Ted Schulz of Shepherd of the Valley Lutheran Church in Dayton, will officiate.

 (0) entries